zminde/esphome-s3-box-3-lvgl/README.md

 - Wake Word VA: https://github.com/esphome/wake-word-voice-assistants/
 - LVGL: https://esphome.io/components/lvgl/

+This is effectively a template for others wishing to configure the S3 box as it is a complete UI but it requires integration of the required components to provide functionality.

 This configuration is suitable for anyone with an understanding of ESPHOME, the S3-Box-3, Home Assistant and a voice pipeline.

 # Loading